suominen/kerb-sts/README.md

 ## Installation
 * *Note: Python 2.7.10 is the minimal version supported*
-* *Note: All platforms have been tested with both Python 2.7 and 3.4*
+* *Note: All platforms have been tested with both Python 2.7 and 3.5*

 ### OSX
-* *Note: If you are using El Capitan, refer to the subsequent OSX section*
+* *Note: If you are using El Capitan or Sierra, refer to the subsequent OSX section*

 0. sudo easy_install pip
 1. sudo pip install kerb-sts